Irish Parliamentary Party: Origins

 The IPP evolved out of the Home Rule League which Isaac Butt founded after he defected from the Irish Conservative Party in 1873.
-The League sought to gain a limited form of freedom from Britain in order to manage Irish domestic affairs in the interest of the Protestant landlord class.
-It was inspired by the 1868 election of William Ewart Gladstone and his Liberal Party under the slogan Justice for Ireland, and by Irish Liberals' gain of 65 of the 105 Irish seats at Westminster.
-Gladstone said his mission was to pacify Ireland and with the Irish Church Act 1869 began with the disestablishment of the Anglican Church of Ireland whose members were a minority who made all political decisions in Ireland and would have largely voted Conservative.
-He also introduced his first land bill which led to the First Irish Land Act 1870, implementing limited tenant rights, thereby impinging on the powers of the Irish landlords to indiscriminately evict tenant farmers.
+The League sought to gain a limited form of freedom for Ireland within the United Kingdom of Great Britain and Ireland in order to manage Irish domestic affairs in the interest of the Protestant landlord class.
+It was inspired by the success in the 1868 general election of William Ewart Gladstone and his Liberal Party under the slogan Justice for Ireland, in which the Liberals won 65 of the 105 Irish seats at Westminster.
+Gladstone said his mission was to pacify Ireland.
+The Irish Church Act 1869 provided for the disestablishment of the Anglican Church of Ireland, whose members were a minority in Ireland and would have largely voted Conservative.
+He also introduced his first land bill which led to the Landlord and Tenant (Ireland) Act 1870, implementing limited tenant rights, thereby impinging on the powers of the Irish landlords to indiscriminately evict tenant farmers.
 At first the Catholic hierarchy supported Gladstone supervising Irish affairs, hoping to gain financial aid for a Catholic University.
 But his educational programme of 1873 did not provide for a denominational university.

 The Home Government Association adopted educational issues and land reform into its programme, the hierarchy then favouring a Dublin-based parliament.
 The increasing Catholic numbers within the association frightened off its Protestant, landlord element.
 The association was dissolved and Butt replaced it with the Home Rule League, formed after a conference in Dublin in November 1873.
-Gladstone unexpectedly called a new general election in 1874, which helped bring the League to the foreground.
-Since 1872 the Secret Ballots Act had been introduced, so that voting was to be done secretly for the first time from then on.
+Gladstone unexpectedly called a general election in 1874, which helped bring the League to the foreground.
+Under the Ballot Act 1872, votes in general election were to be cast in private for the first time.
 The League put denominational education, land reform and release of political prisoners at the centre of the movement.
 It had difficulty finding reliable candidates to support its Home Rule issue, though succeeded in winning sixty Irish seats, many with ex-Liberals.